ppy/osu-wiki/news/2024/2024-03-09-new-featured-artist-pandize.md

 ![](https://assets.ppy.sh/artists/405/header.jpg?1)

 Not to be confused with [Panda Eyes](https://osu.ppy.sh/beatmaps/artists/55), **Pandize** is an American producer who you might've come across for reasons beyond their music.
-Like all of you (probably), [Pandize is an osu! player](https://osu.ppy.sh/users/5490937) who's taken the next step in the rhythm game scene: producing their own music!
+Like all of you (probably), ::Pandize is an osu! player::{ user-id=5490937 } who's taken the next step in the rhythm game scene: producing their own music!

 [Pegboard Nerds](https://osu.ppy.sh/beatmaps/artists/287), [Teminite](https://osu.ppy.sh/beatmaps/artists/64), and [Tokyo Machine](https://osu.ppy.sh/beatmaps/artists/276) were just a few of the names responsible for inspiring **Pandize**'s composition style — a style that's been under construction since he started making music in 2012.